John Farrell Easmon: Social activities

-John Farrell Easmon resided with his family in Victoriaborg, then the European residential district in Accra.
+Easmon resided with his family in Victoriaborg, then the European residential district in Accra.
 He was an active and prominent freemason and was a member and one-time Master of the Victoria Lodge in Accra and the John Hervey Lodge in England.
 He was an active member of the Accra Jockey Club or Accra Turf Club and with his horse, "His Lordship", won the Governor's Cup on several occasions.
 Easmon also served as a medical officer in the Accra Volunteer Corps.

 Easmon was a founder and keen worker of the Aburi Botanical Gardens and also donated samples to Kew Gardens.

 Family

-In 1889 John Easmon married Annette Kathleen Smith (daughter of William Smith and the sister of Dr Robert Smith, Francis Smith, and Adelaide Casely-Hayford).
+In 1889, John Easmon married Annette Kathleen Smith (daughter of William Smith and the sister of Dr Robert Smith, Francis Smith, and Adelaide Casely-Hayford).
 The couple had two children: Macormack Charles Farrell Easmon and Kathleen Easmon Simango.
 Macormack Easmon was also a prominent Creole doctor.
 John Easmon's grandson in the Gold Coast, Charles Odamtten Easmon, became Chief Medical Officer in newly independent Ghana in 1964 and was Dean of the Medical School.
 John Easmon's half-brother Albert Whiggs Easmon was a successful Creole doctor whose son, Raymond Sarif Easmon, was a doctor and poet.